 - Technology development(ballast water treatment system*4 / paint*5, etc.)

 Refer to this environmental data compilation for information on MOL CO2 emissions.

 Ship-related issues should not be addressed by a single nation, but on an international basis because vessels move all over the world.
 The United Nations Framework Convention on Climate Change directs the International Maritime Organization (IMO) to study measures to reduce GHG emissions in international ocean shipping.
 Currently, the IMO studies, adopts, and issues various international conventions and regulations.

-The MOL Group continues its company-wide efforts to ensure compliance with a wide variety of environmental regulations.
+MOL Group is committed to reducing its environmental impact while preserving the global environment through company-wide efforts to respond to a variety of environmental regulations.